Home Ownership and Property Investment

 SALESPERSONS must complete 270 hours of classroom instruction, of which 210 hours must be in core real estate course work.
 Courses in Law of Agency, Law of Contracts, and Principles of Real Estate are mandatory.
 All real estate SALESPERSONS must work under direct sponsorship and supervision of a licensed BROKER.

 BROKERS are required to have 900 classroom hours of education, of which 270 hours must be in core and 630 in other courses related to real estate.
-In order to become a broker, a licensee must have at least two years of active real estate experience.
+In order to become a broker, a license holder must have at least two years of active real estate experience.

 Each real estate BROKER is legally responsible for all acts and conduct of a real estate SALESPERSON sponsored by the BROKER.